-Under the accrual method, an amount is includible in income when all the events have occurred that fix the right to receive the income, and the amount can be determined with reasonable accuracy.
+Under the accrual method, an amount is includible in income when:

+- All the events have occurred that fix the right to receive the income, which is the earliest of the date: (a) the required performance takes place, (b) payment is due, or (c) payment is received, and - The amount can be determined with reasonable accuracy.

 See Regulations section 1.451-1(a) for details.

-Generally, an accrual basis taxpayer can deduct accrued expenses in the tax year when all events that determine the liability have occurred, the amount of the liability can be figured with reasonable accuracy, and economic performance takes place with respect to the expense.
+Generally, an accrual basis taxpayer can deduct accrued expenses in the tax year when:

+• All events that determine the liability have occurred,

+- The amount of the liability can be figured with reasonable accuracy, and - Economic performance takes place with respect to the expense.